Helen M. Winslow: Career

 Winslow became a writer early in life, sometimes using the pen name, "Aunt Philury".
 She published her "Aunt Philury Papers" first, which was followed by the story, "Jack," both of which were well received.
 After her mother's death and her father's remarriage, Winslow went to Boston, living in the Roxbury District with her three sisters.
 Her first serial story, "The Shawsheen Mills," was published in the Yankee Blade.
 In 1886, she published "A Bohemian Chapter" as a serial in the Boston Beacon, a story telling of the struggles of a woman artist in Boston.
 In addition to traditional stories, Winslow also wrote poetry.
 Many of her poems were devoted to nature.

 As a journalist, she served first on the Boston Transcript, and later, she became one of the regular staff of the Boston Advertiser, doing work at the same time for the Boston Saturday Evening Gazette.
 Besides doing work on almost every Boston daily, The Christian Union, Christian at Work, Interior, Drake's Magazine, Demorest's Magazine, the Arena, Journal of Education, Wide Awake, Youth's Companion, Cottage Hearth, and other periodicals were mediums through which she addressed the public.
 Her work covered a wide range.

 Winslow served as commissioner from Massachusetts to the Cotton States and International Exposition of Atlanta, 1893; director of Board of Trustees of the Frances Willard Hospital, Bedford, Massachusetts; and State regent of the Massachusetts Daughters of the American Revolution, 1901–02.
 She served as treasurer of the New England Woman's Press Association, and was one of its six founders.
-She was also the founder of the Boston Authors’ Club; and served as vice-president of the Press League.
+She was also the ideator of the Boston Authors Club; and served as vice-president of the Press League.

 Winslow lectured before many women's clubs and societies.
 She was a member of The National Society of the Colonial Dames of America, the Ex-Club of Boston, Pioneer Workers, the Lyceum Club of England, Professional Woman's Club, the Daughters of Vermont, Roxburghe Club, and the Altrurian Club.